How to Support the Skin’s Natural Balance(And Why It Matters)

 • Dull, uneven tone

-• Blemishes or surface irritation from products that previously felt comfortable
+• Blemishes or surface sensitivity from products that previously felt comfortable

 These signs can appear suddenly or develop gradually after overdoing exfoliants, starting a new routine, or experiencing environmental stressors like cold air or sunburn.